Adonis (poet): Early life and education

-Born to a modest Alawite farming family in January 1930, Adonis hails from the village of al-Qassabin near the city of Latakia in western Syria.
+Born to a modest Alawite farming family in 1930, Adonis hails from the village of al-Qassabin near the city of Latakia in northwestern Syria.
 He was unable to afford formal schooling for most of his childhood, and his early education consisted of learning the Quran in the local kuttab (mosque-affiliated school) and memorizing classical Arabic poetry, to which his father had introduced him.

 In 1944, despite the animosity of the village chief and his father's reluctance, the young poet managed to recite one of his poems before Shukri al-Quwatli, the president of the newly-established Republic of Syria, who was on a visit to al-Qassabin.
-After admiring the boy's verses, al-Quwatli asked him if there were anything he needed help with.
+After admiring the boy's verses, al-Quwatli asked him if there was anything he needed help with.
 "I want to go to school," responded the young poet, and his wish was soon fulfilled in the form of a scholarship to the French lycée at Tartus.
 The school, the last French Lycée school in Syria at the time, was closed in 1945, and Adonis was transferred to other national schools before graduating in 1949.
 He was a good student, and managed to secure a government scholarship.
 In 1950 Adonis published his first collection of verse, Dalila, as he joined the Syrian University (now Damascus University) to study law and philosophy, graduating in 1954 with a BA in philosophy.
-He later earned a doctoral degree in Arabic literature in 1973 from Saint Joseph University.
+He later earned a doctoral degree in Arabic literature from Saint Joseph University in 1973.

 While serving in the military in 1955–56, Adonis was imprisoned for his membership in the Syrian Social Nationalist Party (following the assassination of Adnan al-Malki), Led by Antoun Saadeh, the SSNP had opposed European colonization of Greater Syria and its partition into smaller nations.
 The party advocated a secular, national (not strictly Arab) approach toward transforming Greater Syria into a progressive society governed by consensus and providing equal rights to all, regardless of ethnicity or sect.